amoffat/HeimdaLLM/docs/source/glossary.rst

     autofixing
         An alias for :term:`reconstruction`.

+    :doc:`Bifrost </architecture/bifrost>`
+        An object that can convert untrusted input into trusted output.

     :doc:`constraint validator </api/abc/validator>`
         An object that is capable of analyzing an LLM's structured output to determine if the output is compliant with a set of constraints.